 After all, have a look at the azure pictured on page 2 of this document.
 I photographed it in Peacham, Vermont, on 30 July 2016.
-I don't believe we've ever documented a butterfly that looks likes this so late in the Vermont summer.
+I don't believe I've ever documented a butterfly that looks likes this so late in the Vermont summer.
 By most accounts, at that time of year, it should be Celastrina neglecta (Summer Azure).
 But that's no neglecta.
 No way.
 Not pale enough, and the marks are too big and diffuse.
-It looks more like Celastrina lucia (Lucia Azure).
+It looks more like Celastrina lucia (Lucia Azure) - a second flight.
 The mystery continues.

 But more than anything, don't let the uncertainty about this beautiful mess keep you from searching for these butterflies, learning more about them, and enjoying their azure twinkles.
-Sometimes it's nice not to give a damn about what exactly something is called: that it exists is simply good enough.
+Sometimes it's nice not to give a damn about what name we have put upon something this lovely.
+That it exists is simply good enough.